mynameisjanus/mynameisjanus.github.io/pages/probability/randomv.md

 We denote a random variable by a capital letter, e.g., $$X$$, and its numerical values by a small letter, e.g., $$x$$.
 A function of one or several random variables is also a random variable.
 For example, $$X+Y$$ is a random variable whose value is $$x+y$$ when $$X=x$$ and $$Y=y$$.
 There can be several random variables defined on a single sample space.

 A random variable can be discrete or continuous.
 Consider tossing a coin 5 times.
-We can define a random variable as the number of heads that comes up.
+We can define a random variable as the number of heads that come up.
 In this case, we have a discrete random variable.
 We might also consider the height of students in a university, in which case we have a continuous random variable.
 In this section, we will be dealing with discrete random variables.

 ## Discrete Random Variables